-WAV: File extension name for Windows sound files . ".WAV" files can reach 5 Megabytes for one minute of audio.
+WAV: File extension name for Windows sound files. ".WAV" files can reach 5 Megabytes for one minute of audio.

 Web Site: A collection of Uniform Resource Indicators (URIs), including Uniform Resource Locators (URLs), in the control of one administrative entity.
-May include different types of URIs (e.g., file transfer protocol sites, telnet sites, as well as World Wide Web sites).
+May include different types of URIs (e.g., FTP, telnet, or Internet sites).
 See URI and URL.